nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

   "items": [
     {
       "@type": "TransferFileOwnershipRequestItem",
-      "mustBeAccepted": true,
-      "fileReference": "<truncated reference of the File>"
+      "fileReference": "<truncated reference of the File>",
+      "ownershipToken": "<ownershipToken of the File>",
+      "mustBeAccepted": true
     }
   ]
 }